 Rapid Symptom Improvement

-In the clinical trial that led to the 2025 monotherapy approval, patients taking Spravato showed improvements in Montgomery-Asberg Depression Rating Scale scores as early as 24 hours after their first dose, with sustained improvement through 28 days.
-While individual responses vary, many patients report noticing changes much faster than with oral medications.
+In the phase 4 trial that supported the 2025 monotherapy approval, patients taking Spravato alone showed a statistically significant improvement in Montgomery-Asberg Depression Rating Scale scores by week four – with 22.5% achieving remission, compared to 7.6% on placebo, according to the manufacturer’s FDA approval announcement.
+While individual responses vary, many patients report noticing changes faster than with oral medications.

 This rapid onset matters enormously when depression is interfering with your ability to work, maintain relationships, or function daily.
 The weeks you would spend waiting for an SSRI to work are weeks you get back.